Mr-AshishKSingh/Chat-App-CIG/README.md

 > [!NOTE]
 > Application is Properly Working in Android , Web Apps , Linux , Windows , Support will soon arrive for IOS .

+> [!CAUTION]
+> Application is in Development Phase so use it just for testing purpose.

 ![Alt text](1.png "Title")
 ![Alt text](2.png "Title")
 ![Alt text](3.png "Title")
 ![Alt text](4.png "Title")
 ![Alt text](5.png "Title")